akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 ## Label

 It's basically the name you want to give to your transformation.
+For instance: `Thumbnail_transformation`.
 It will be used in error messages whenever your transformation failed to generate your variations.

 ## Source file

 The `source` property allows you to define in which attribute value is stored the media file you want to use as the source file for your transformation.
+For instance: `main_image`.

 ## Target file

 The `target` property allows you to define in which attribute value the PIM should generate the new variation.
+For instance: `Thumbnail_variation`.

 ## Target filename